Christ's first advent mission was to gather the ones His Father gave to Him "I

 His delight day by day, rejoicing before Him at every time."
 (Proverbs 8:30, according

-At times in the OT, angels (messengers) of Jehovah appeared to men, but only twice Gabriel was named in the OT and only twice he was named in the NT.
+At times in the OT, angels (messengers) of Jehovah appeared to men, but only twice Gabriel was named in the OT and twice in the NT.
 Michael, the Archangel was also named in the NT.
 An angel of the Lord is mentioned about 66 times and an angel of God is mentioned about 13 times.
 They could all be the same angel or all different angels, but at certain times, the translators note the "Angel of the Lord" as Jesus by capitalizing "A".
 I question their authority to make this judgment call.
-"And the Angel of Jehovah appeared to him in a flame in the middle of a thorn bush...and God called to him and said...do not come near here, pull off your sandals from your feet, for the place in which you are standing is holy ground."
+"And the Angel of Jehovah appeared to him in a flame in the middle of a thorn bush...And Jehovah saw that he turned aside to see, and God called to him and said...do not come near here, pull off your sandals from your feet, for the place in which you are standing is holy ground."
 (Exodus 3:2,4 & 5).
 Paying close attention to the language in this verse, The "Angel of the Jehovah" was visible in the midst of the fire but He made no declaration, God Jehovah Himself, spoke from the burning bush to Moses.
 The one speaking was not the Angel of Jehovah because it says God (there is only one God) spoke and we know that angels are not God but messengers of God.
 Since Jehovah God was present speaking, the ground was declared holy.
-If the Angel of Jehovah was Michael (Jesus), as most Bibles indicate by capitalization, then Jesus was with the Father in appearance only.
-According to the verse, Jehovah spoke for Himself, as He did many times throughout the OT and speak three times in the NT.
+If the Angel of Jehovah was Michael (Jesus), as most Bibles indicate by its capitalization, then Jesus was with the Father in appearance only.
+According to the verse, Jehovah spoke for Himself, as He did many times throughout the OT and He spoke three times in the NT, and He only spoke because man cannot view Jehovah God in our now degraded state.
 We can understand that the Son of God was with Jehovah in the OT, learning and working with His Father plus inspiring the Bible writers.
-If I can use logic, Christ received this training because He was to be given the commission and authority to gather and bring home the ones His Father was to given to Him, "My Father who has given them to Me is greater then all, and no one is able to pluck out of My Fathers hand."
+If I can use logic, Christ received this training because He was to be given the commission and authority to gather and bring home, to God's kingdom, the ones His Father was to give to Him, "My Father who has given them to Me is greater then all, and no one is able to pluck out of My Fathers hand."
 (John 10:20).

 Jesus directs us to do the will of His Father and our Father "For whoever does the will of God, this one is my brother, and my sister and my mother."
 (Mark 3:35).
 All these messages listed were to reveal the Father, plus His Father's name to man "And I made Your name known to them and I will make it known, that the love with which You loved Me may be in them, and I in them."
 (John 17:26), "...but I will reveal the Father plainly to you."
 (John 16:25).
 The apostles must have clearly received this message, "who gave Himself for our sins, so that He might deliver us out of the present evil age, according to the will of our God and Father, to whom be the glory forever and ever, Amen."
 (Galatians 1:4,5) "And every tongue should confess that Jesus Christ is Lord to the glory of the Father."
 (1Philippians 2:11).
 And His Son is making sure we give His Father the glory He justly deserves by recording God's words.
 "I am Jehovah, that is My name; and I will not give My glory to another..."
 (Isaiah 42:8).
 We are His glory, along with all His creations, including the system that balances all things.
-We are the exception to this balance; we are given free will, for the purpose of choosing to expressing our love for our God, Jehovah, and for His Son, the Messiah, Jesus.
+However, we are the exception to this balance; we are given free will, for the purpose of choosing to express our love for our God, Jehovah, and for His Son, the Messiah, Jesus, by keeping His covenant and doing God will and His commands because we understand and love His way.